lookupinthesky/Purdue-Simplilearn-AI-ML/gene-expression/index.md

 ### Week 2

 1. Each sample has expression values for around 20K genes.
 However, it may not be necessary to include all 20K genes’ expression values to analyze each cancer type.
-Therefore, identify a smaller set of attributes which will then be used to fit multiclass lassification models using dimensionality reduction techniques.
+Therefore, identify a smaller set of attributes which will then be used to fit multiclass classification models using dimensionality reduction techniques.

 2. Filter the actual dataset for the columns (or genes) suggested by this approach and save it as a new DataFrame to represent the dimensionality reduction data.